kengz/kengz.github.io/_posts/2016-01-13-github-flavored-markdown-in-tinypress.markdown

 layout: post
 tags: [Tinypress, Markdown]
 ---
-Another hack for **Tinypress** - if you noticed, it uses a different kind of `Markdown` than the one we're used to on Github.
+Another hack for **Tinypress** - if you notice, it uses a different kind of `Markdown` than the one we're used to on Github.
 This can be fixed by changing the `./_config.yml` that Tinypress uses, like mine [here](https://github.com/kengz/kengz.github.io/blob/master/_config.yml), which looks like:

 ```